swarupdonepudi/donepudi.me/_changelog/2025-11-26-065121-youtube-video-embedding-support.md

 ## Summary

 Added YouTube video embedding capability to the blog platform using lite-youtube-embed for performance-optimized video playback.
 Blog posts can now include embedded YouTube videos via simple markdown syntax, with lazy-loading that saves ~224KB of resources until users interact with videos.
-The first implementation demonstrates both inline linking and embedded playback for a Conor McGregor video in the "Planton Will Become the Next Postman" blog post.
+Supports timestamp parameters to start videos at specific times (e.g., `t=86` starts at 1:26).
+The first implementation demonstrates both inline linking and embedded playback for Conor McGregor videos in the "Planton Will Become the Next Postman" blog post, including a longer interview video that starts at the relevant timestamp.

 ## Motivation / Background